mcescalante/shortenme/README.md

 # URL Shortener

-This is a URL shortener written in Flask with a user interface styled with tailwindcss.
+This is a URL shortener written in Flask with a user interface styled with tailwindcss and SQLite for storing data.

 # Running